averyschiff/hobby-streak/README.md

   - User can add pictures of their army (may have to start thinking about data limits at this point)

   ## Tier 4 (Social)
-  - User can create a profile (potentially with unique username)
+  - User can create a profile (with unique username)
   - User can set their password
   - User can search for other users by name or username
   - User can add others as friends